GenericConfluent/GSoC24/HaikuApp.md

 **Goals**:
 - Update all Accelerant drivers and the app server so they support basic side by side multi-monitor.
-- If there is time, update the Screen utility so that the monitors can be repositioned relative to each other
+- If there is time, update the Screen utility so that the monitors can be repositioned relative to each other, select whether a screen should be an extension of the desktop or a mirror, etc.

 ## Timeline:
 Community bonding period (May/June)
 - Scour the web for useful documentation on the hardware
 - Read through the 214 files that make up the accelerant drivers.
 - See what the respective Linux drivers look like for inspiration.
-- Update BScreen
+- Necessary app server updates (Screen, Desktop, etc)
-- radeon
+- radeon (Good place to start since it already has some work done)
 - radeon\_hd
 - virtio
 - framebuffer